 Skip to contents

-Function takes a character vector of conditions and returns a list of vectors of predicates.
+Parse a character vector of conditions into a list of predicate vectors.
 Each element of the list corresponds to one condition.
-The condition is a string with predicates separated by commas and enclosed in curly braces, as returned by format_condition().
-The function splits the condition string into a vector of predicates.
+A condition is a string of predicates separated by commas and enclosed in curly braces, as produced by format_condition().
+The function splits each string into its component predicates.

 Usage